Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 ### Select files for sync
 If you do not check and then sync all of the file.
 If you check to see details.

+##### 		<u>File name filter</u>

 - Sync audio files

-If you check to synchronize the files of the following extensions.
+  When checked, sync will include files with the following extensions:
-aac, aif, aifc, aiff, kar, flac, m3u, m4a, mid, midi, mp2, mp3, mpga, ogg, ra, ram, ram, wav
+  aac, aif, aifc, aiff, flac, kar, m3u, m4a, mid, midi, mp2, mp3, mpga, ogg, ra, ram, wav

 - Sync image files

-  If you check to synchronize the files of the following extensions.
+  When checked, sync will include files with the following extensions:
-bmp, cgm, djv, djvu, gif, ico,ief, jpe, jpeg, jpg, pbm, pgm, png,pnm, ppm, ras, rgb, svg, tif, tiff, wbmp, xbm, xpm, xwd
+  bmp, cgm, djv, djvu, gif, ico, ief, jpe, jpeg, jpg, pbm, pgm, png, pnm, ppm, ras, rgb, svg, tif, tiff, wbmp, xbm, xpm, xwd

 - Sync video files

-  If you check to synchronize the files of the following extensions.
+  When checked, sync will include files with the following extensions:
   avi, m4u, mov, mp4, movie, mpe, mpeg, mpg, mxu, qt, wmv

 - File filter

-You can select the name and extension of the file you want to synchronize with other than the above.
+  Is a custom include/exclude file filter.
+You can select the name and extension of the files you want to exclude or include from the synchronization process.

+##### 		<u>File size filter</u>

+You can choose which files to sync depending on their size.

+- Less than/Greater than
+  You can specify any file size.

+##### <u>File last modified filter</u>

+- You can select files whose last modification date is before or within xx days of the sync start date.

 ### Select sub directories for sync